Red Rose

 Dealing with Complaints in regard to SEND at Lathom High School

-If any parent/carer has any concerns regarding the education of their child with SEND they should contact school immediately and make an appointment to see Miss Jennifer Clarke – SENDCo, or their child’s Head of Year.
+If any parent/carer has any concerns regarding the education of their child with SEND they should contact school immediately and make an appointment to see Mrs Catherine Carter – SENDCo, or their child’s Head of Year.
 All complaints will be dealt with sensitively and with the child’s needs and care at the heart of our work.

 Contact Details of Support of SEND at Lathom High School